asm0dey/staks/README.md

 ## 🔧 Extending the Library

 The library is designed to be extensible.
-You can create your own handlers and processors on top of the existing primitives.
+You can create your own processors on top of the existing primitives.

 ### Creating Custom Value Processors